-- 1. A case hearing in the absence of the accused may be held if the accused avoids appearing before the court.
-In that case, participation of a defence lawyer of the accused in the case hearing shall be mandatory. - 2.
-If a remanded accused has not been presented before the court due to a failure to transport him/her, the court shall adjourn the hearing for a reasonable period but not longer than 10 days, and notify the General Director of the Special Penitentiary Service accordingly, who shall be obliged to ensure the attendance of the accused at the next session, and notify the court of the reason for failure to transport the accused.
+1. A case hearing in the absence of the accused may be held if the accused avoids appearing before the court.
+In that case, participation of a defence lawyer of the accused in the case hearing shall be mandatory.

+2. If a remanded accused has not been presented before the court due to a failure to transport him/her, the court shall adjourn the hearing for a reasonable period, but not longer than 10 days, and notify the Director of the Penitentiary Department of the Ministry of Corrections and Probation of Georgia accordingly, who shall be obliged to ensure the attendance of the accused at the next session, and notify the court of the reason for failure to transport the accused.